jurtasun/rcds_intro_nextflow/chapter1/README.md

 println "Squared even numbers: $squaredEvens"
 ```

-Edit this file further to read the input numbers from a file `data/numbers.txt`.
+Edit this file further to read the input numbers from a file `data/numbers.txt`, and save in a results file called `results.txt`

 ```groovy
 // Define closure (anonymous function) named 'isEven' that checks if a number is even